-- 8. Remove the USB stick from the staging server and then insert it into the management node. - 9.
-Complete the following steps to import the NFVI installation artifacts onto the management node: - a.
+- 8. Remove the USB stick from the staging server and then insert it into the management node.
+Complete 9.
+The following steps to import the NFVI installation artifacts onto the management node: - - a.
 Identify the USB on the management node:

 '''

-blkid -L Cisco-VIM
+blkid -L Cisco-vim-<image tag>

 '''